fangq/mcx/mcextreme_cuda/trunk/example/speedtest/README.txt

 binary, and then run "runspeedbench.sh > speed.log"
 command.
 This may take up to 10 minutes to run all the tests.
-To make sure nothing goes wrong, it is probably a better idea to run runspeedbench.sh without the redirection first, and make sure everything compiles and runs properly.
+To make sure nothing goes wrong, it is probably a good idea to run runspeedbench.sh without the redirection first, and make sure everything compiles and runs properly.